todogroup/osposurvey/questions.md

 * Project code quality
 * Cost savings
 * Other (please specify)
+>LH Note: "Project code quality" and "Cost savings" are new choices in 2019

 24. What have been the top three biggest challenges in establishing an open source program?
 (Choose three)
 * Strategy: planning or knowing how to approach it